VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Methodology

 Identifying truly visible voxels requires eliminating depth ambiguity due to occlusions.
 Since traditional ray-casting is prohibitively slow for dense voxel grids, we employ a \textit{Vectorized Sparse Rasterization pipeline enhanced with Z-buffering}.
 For computational efficiency, we first perform Sparse Bounding-Box Sampling: for each projected voxel $\Pi_i$, we compute its 2D Axis-Aligned Bounding Box (AABB) $\mathcal{B}_i$ and generate a sparse grid of candidate pixels $\mathcal{S}_i$ within $\mathcal{B}_i$ using a sampling stride $\delta$ (e.g., $\delta=4$).
 Next, in the Inclusion Verification and Depth Interpolation stage, we decompose the cube's projected volume into its six quadrilateral faces.
 A vectorized cross-product test is employed to determine if a candidate pixel $p \in \mathcal{S}_i$ falls within any projected face.
 For every validated pixel $p$, we calculate its precise depth $d_p$ through robust linear interpolation of the face vertices' depths, explicitly handling degenerate projection cases to ensure numerical stability.
-We maintain a global depth buffer $\mathcal{Z} \in \mathbb{R}^{H_{img} \times W_{img}}$ to record the minimum depth.
-The visibility mask is generated by the following rule: a voxel $v_i$ is marked as visible if its depth is the smallest at any covered pixel location $(u, v)$:
+We maintain a global depth buffer $\mathcal{Z} \in \mathbb{R}^{\text{H}_{img} \times \text{W}_{img}}$ to record the minimum depth.
+The visibility mask is generated by the following rule: a voxel $v_i$ is marked as visible if its depth is the smallest at any covered pixel location $(u, v)$: where $d_{u,v}^{(j)}$ is the interpolated depth of voxel $v_j$ at pixel $(u, v)$.
+Finally, VRLE generates a binary visibility mask $\mathbf{M}_{\text{vis}}$.
+To suppress moving-object artifacts inherent in the SemanticKITTI temporal aggregation, we project the predicted depth map $D_{\text{pre}}$ into 3D space to obtain an auxiliary occupancy mask $\mathbf{M}$.
+We then derive the visible targets as This $\mathbf{Y}_{\text{vis}}$ provides dedicated supervision for the Visible Decoder, while the complete ground truth $\mathbf{Y}$ supervises the Occlusion Decoder to ensure holistic scene understanding.